 With the strongest sense of smell in the canine world, Bloodhounds are exceptionally skilled trackers—especially when looking for people—and their scenting abilities are so accurate that their findings are even admissible in a court of law.
 While they're some of the calmest, most even-tempered dogs in the house, Bloodhounds are tenacious when following a trail.
 With their families, these dogs are affectionate and eager to lounge.

 Height: 25 to 27 inches (males); 23 to 25 inches (females)

 Weight: 90 to 110 pounds (males); 80 to 100 pounds (females)

-Coat: Short, dense and loose, with many folds around the face, neck and ears
+Coat: Short, dense, and loose fur with many folds around the face, neck, and ears

 Characteristics of the Bloodhound

 Because they're true pack dogs, Bloodhounds have a companionable temperament with other dogs and children.
 They also have high exercise needs and energy levels, so being left alone for extended periods of time can be detrimental.
 If your family has a busy schedule and you're away from home for most of the day, the Bloodhound likely is not the right dog for you.
 This breed does best in homes with large, fenced-in backyards (privacy fences are recommended).
 Apartment or small-space living is not suitable.

 Bloodhounds are active dogs that require plenty of daily exercise, especially when raised as pets.
 Despite their massive size, these hounds have extremely affectionate and easygoing personalities with the right owners.
 With proper care, the Bloodhound can become a beloved member of your family.

 |Amount of Shedding||High|

 Bloodhounds belong to a group of dogs known as Sagaces that hunt by scent.
 They were first used in Medieval Europe to hunt wild boar, deer, and other game.